How AI Search Is Changing Patient Discovery for TCM Clinics in Canada

 "Acupuncture near me" generates approximately 90,500 searches per month in Canada, based on keyword data from Ahrefs and Semrush broad-match reports for the Canadian market as of April 2026.
 That volume is not declining.
 What is changing is the pathway that follows the search.

 Two years ago, a patient searched, scanned the map pack, clicked two or three profiles, read a few reviews, and called.
 That journey still happens.
-But a growing subset of patients short-circuits the evaluation phase entirely by asking an AI tool to make the recommendation for them.
+A growing subset of patients short-circuits the evaluation phase entirely by asking an AI tool to make the recommendation for them.
 Clinic owners across Ontario and British Columbia are reporting it directly: patients arriving and saying "I asked ChatGPT and it gave me your name."

 The AI query is not exploratory in the way a Google search sometimes is.
 It is closer to asking a trusted friend for a referral.
 The patient has already decided they are open to treatment.
 They want a name, not a list.